-COVID-19, the medical background, and its potential market impact.
-We favor investment-grade debt to lead the credit markets in the early stage of an economic recovery, with the Fed and ECB providing policy backstops if recovery takes longer than expected.
+We believe investment-grade debt could lead the credit markets in the early stage of recovery, with the Fed and ECB providing policy backstops if necessary.

 COVID-19’s combination of mortality and contagiousness has led to an unprecedented shock to the global economy.